Skip to content

 What do you mean by "regulatory state"?

-Regulatory state is a maintained record of what is currently true for an issuer's filings—latest 10-K, latest 10-Q, relevant 8-K events, and whether amendments occurred after publication—timestamped and versioned.
+Regulatory state is a maintained record of what EDGAR filings show for an issuer: latest 10-K, latest 10-Q, relevant 8-K events, and whether amendments occurred after publication.
+It is timestamped and versioned.

 What transitions will I receive?

-You'll receive deterministic state changes such as NEW_10K, NEW_10Q, NEW_8K_EVENT, AMENDED_AFTER_PUBLICATION, CURRENT_TO_STALE, and STALE_TO_CURRENT (exact set can be tuned by filing types and scope).
+You can receive deterministic state changes such as NEW_10K, NEW_10Q, NEW_8K_EVENT, AMENDED_AFTER_PUBLICATION, CURRENT_TO_STALE, and STALE_TO_CURRENT.
+The exact set depends on filing types and scope.

-Each transition includes source filing links, accession numbers, publish/ingest timestamps, the prior state pointer, methodology version, and a delivery log—so the state can be reconstructed later.
+Each transition includes source filing links, accession numbers, publish and ingest timestamps, the prior state pointer, methodology version, and a delivery log, so the state can be reconstructed later.

 How fast are transitions delivered?